 TCF Bank has about 320 branch locations spread across Arizona, Colorado, Illinois, Michigan, Minnesota, South Dakota and Wisconsin.
 In order to open a CD, you will need to visit a local branch.

-The CDs from TCF Bank all require a $500 minimum deposit.
-Terms range in length from three months to 10 years with longer terms having higher interest rates.
-Interest rates are also higher for customers who qualify for the relationship rate.
-The only requirement for getting the relationship rate is to have a checking account with TCF Bank.
+The CDs from TCF Bank all require a $100 minimum deposit.
+Terms range in length from three months to 10 years.
 All CD terms and rates also qualify for use in an individual retirement account (IRA).

-Interest compounds daily and when it credits to your account will depend on the length of your CD term.
-Terms of less than 12 months will only get interest credited at maturity.
-Interest will credit quarterly to accounts with terms of 12 months or more.
+Interest compounds monthly and when it credits to your account will depend on the length of your CD term unless otherwise stated.
 The default option is for interest to credit to your account, but you can elect to have your interest go into a TCF Bank savings or checking account.
 If you choose to move your credit to another account, you have the option to receive interest payments quarterly or monthly.

 Even though you can transfer interest payments out of your account, you cannot remove any of the principal before the end of your term.
 Any principal you withdraw is subject to an early withdrawal penalty.
-The penalty is generally 1% of the amount withdrawn for each year of the CD's term that remains at the time of withdrawal.
-You won’t pay more than 3% and the penalty will never be less than $25 or seven days' interest.
+The penalty is generally from 1 to 12 months' interest on the amount withdrawn based on the duration of the CD's term when you withdraw.
+However, the penalty will never be less than 7 days' interest.

-In addition to its standard CDs, TCF Bank may also offer promotional CDs.
-A promotional CD offers higher rates than a standard CD of the same term length.
-The minimum deposits are still $500.
+In addition to its standard CDs, TCF Bank may also offer promotional or featured CDs.
+Promotional and featured CDs offer higher rates than a standard CD of the same term length.
+The minimum deposits are still $100.
 Interest rates are the same for all customers.
 There is no relationship rate.
 The big caveat with promotional CDs is that they require new money.
 This is money you do not already have on deposit with TCF Bank.

 How Much You Earn With TCF Bank CDs Over Time

 The interest rates from TCF Bank are not very high, and you won’t earn much in interest payments.
 The best way to make sure you earn decent interest is to choose long-term CDs and to deposit as much as you can afford.
-The relationship rate and promotional CDs will also get you better rates.
+Promotional CDs will also get you better rates.

-To illustrate how low the interest rates are, consider that if you only deposit the account minimum ($500) to a six-month CD, you will earn about 25 cents at the end of your term.
+To illustrate how low the interest rates are, consider that if you only deposit the account minimum ($100) to a twelve-month CD, you will earn about 5 cents at the end of your term.

 |Initial Deposit||18-Month CD||36-Month CD||60-Month CD|